 The first part of your application includes a few simple questions about your contact information and educational background.
-Please start your application a few weeks ahead of the deadline: January 20, 2015.
+Please read through all the application instructions and complete all elements of the application by the deadline.
+If you have any questions please contact firstname.lastname@example.org.

 As part of your application process to becoming an educational leader through HUC-JIR, we encourage you to speak with a professional in the Department of Admissions and Recruitment.
 This informal, preliminary consultation is a way for us to get to know you better, for you to ask your questions and be sure now is the right time for you to apply to HUC-JIR.
 Simply email EducationPrograms@huc.edu to set a date and time.